Finding Community in Local Markets of Burlington and Winooski, Vermont

 Donors and Partners

-More than a Market is a project of Historic New England in partnership with AALV, Burlington Edible History Tour, Preservation Burlington, and the Vermont Folklife Center.
+More than a Market is a project of Historic New England in partnership with AALV, Burlington Edible History Tour, Preservation Burlington, the Vermont Folklife Center, and the Winooski Historical Society.

 With appreciation to our donors